Barefoot Holistics | Reflexology in Albany WA

 • choosing footwear that allows natural movement and feedback

-For me, learning about proprioception has influenced how I practise reflexology, along with how I experience my own body moving through the world.
+For me, learning about proprioception has influenced how I practise reflexology, and how I experience my own body moving through the world.

 You might start to notice how this shows up in your own feet — or elsewhere in your body.
-If you do, I’d love to hear what you notice or experience.
+If you do, I’d love to hear what you notice and experience.

 Picture